 SLCDPU’s top priority is to deliver high-quality, safe, clean drinking water to all its customers, collect the water that is used, treat the wastewater and return it to the environment.

-SLCDPU’s Water Reclamation Facility is located east of Redwood Road between 2300 North and Rose Park Golf Course.
-The new facility will be built just west of the current facility, after which the old facility will be decommissioned and the land repurposed.
+SLCDPU’s Water Reclamation Facility is located east of Redwood Road between 2300 North and the Rose Park Golf Course.
+All major construction will take place within the existing Facility’s boundary.
+The new Facility will be built just west of the current Facility, after which the old Facility will be decommissioned and the land repurposed.
 There are some elements of the existing Facility that will be reused.
-All major construction will take place within the existing facility boundary.
-A small pump station at the south end of the complex will be moved to the main site and also be rebuilt and enlarged.
+A small pump station at the south end of the complex will be moved to the main site; it will be rebuilt and enlarged.